-EA on a Page Primer & Modeling Guide — Evidence-Based EA Practice with Linked.Archi¶
+EA on a Page Primer & Modelling Guide — Evidence-Based EA Practice with Linked.Archi¶

-This guide introduces the EA on a Page framework as formalised in Linked.Archi, explains how its concepts map to semantic assets, and demonstrates practical modeling through worked examples.
+This guide introduces the EA on a Page framework as formalized in Linked.Archi, explains how its concepts map to semantic assets, and demonstrates practical modelling through worked examples.

 Phase 1 — Understanding EA on a Page¶